woolfepr/Printer-Kitten/Assembly Instructions/Assembling Parts/README.md

 ![Assembly Picture](./Raw Assembly Pictures/PKA_188.JPG)

-Set the end stop **X** mm away from the plastic on the Z axis upper rod mount.
+Set the end stop **9** mm away from the plastic on the Z axis upper rod mount.
 Tighten the two screws with a T8 driver.
 Be careful not to overtighten these screws FIX DISTANCE

 ![Assembly Picture](./Raw Assembly Pictures/PKA_189.JPG)